postliminal/site-project-ece202/content/posts/6references.md

 searchHidden: true
 weight: 7
 ---
-Icluded in this section are additional resources utilized throughout the process that are not in the initial project propoosal.
+Included in this section are additional resources utilized throughout the process that are not in the initial project proposal.

 * Polak, Ladislav et al. “Received Signal Strength Fingerprinting-Based Indoor Location Estimation Employing Machine Learning.”
 Sensors (Basel, Switzerland) vol. 21,13 4605.
 5 Jul.
 2021, doi:10.3390/s21134605